research-compendium/how-to-read-a-research-compendium/README.md

 # How to Read a Research Compendium

+"How to Read a Research Compendium" is published as a preprint on arXiv:

+> Nüst, Daniel, Carl Boettiger, and Ben Marwick.
+2018. **"How to read a research compendium."** [arXiv:1806.09525](https://arxiv.org/abs/1806.09525) [cs.GL].

-"How to Read a Research Compendium" - based on [S. Keshav's "How to Read a Paper"](http://blizzard.cs.uwaterloo.ca/keshav/wiki/index.php/HTRAP).
+The manuscript is based on [S. Keshav's "How to Read a Paper"](http://blizzard.cs.uwaterloo.ca/keshav/wiki/index.php/HTRAP).

 This "long-form" guide references numerous resources for technial details on research compendia, but itself is focussed on the full experience of interacting with a research compendium as a reader.